He reaches under the bed to put on a sock, and when he tries to stand, he finds he can not, without much effort and a lot of pain.

 Wounded disk (slipped) in the upper part of the back

-Although people talk about a slipped disc, in reality, nothing gets out of place.
-The outer cover of the disc breaks and the gelatinous substance bulges.
+Although people talk about a slipped disc, nothing gets out of place.
+The outer cover of the disc breaks, and the gelatinous substance bulges.
 It can press on a nerve, which is what causes the pain.

 Slipping of the disc is more likely due to tension in the back, such as when lifting heavy objects, and older people are at greater risk.

 Most people do not require surgery for a slipped disc.
-The treatment is to relieve pain with an over-the-counter pain medication, such as ibuprofen (Advil) and / or acetaminophen (Tylenol), use heat treatments, and stay active.
+The treatment is to relieve pain with over-the-counter pain medication, such as ibuprofen (Advil) and acetaminophen (Tylenol), heat treatments, and stay active.